The Coronavirus and MERS: Viral Infection and Prevention

 Coronaviruses are interesting and sometimes dangerous viruses that infect humans and other animals.
-They often make us sick, but the seriousness of the illness depends on the species of coronavirus that infects us.
-The infection may be deadly, as in the disease caused by the MERS coronavirus, or minor, resulting in symptoms that are no more serious than the common cold.
+They often make us sick, but the severity of the illness varies.
+The infection may be deadly, as in the disease caused by the MERS virus, or minor, resulting in symptoms that are no more serious than the common cold.

-Viruses can change over time as they gain, lose or change genes.
+Viruses can change over time as they gain, lose, or change genes.
 The genes are responsible for the characteristics of the virus.
 Every now and then a report appears announcing that a novel variety of coronavirus has been discovered.
-The coronavirus that is currently of concern is the MERS or Middle East Respiratory Syndrome virus.
-Although this virus causes mild symptoms in some people, it often produces a serious disease.
+One type that is currently of concern is the MERS or Middle East Respiratory Syndrome virus.
+Although this causes mild symptoms in some people, it often produces a serious disease.

 Viruses are very different from other living things.
-In fact, many scientists don't consider viruses to be alive at all.
-They aren't made of cells, unlike living organisms.
+In fact, some scientists don't consider viruses to be alive.
+Unlike living organisms, they aren't made of cells.
 Instead, they consist of a core of nucleic acid (DNA or RNA) surrounded by a coat of protein.
 The protein coat is known as a capsid.
 Some viruses, including coronaviruses, have a lipid envelope surrounding their capsid.

 Another difference between viruses and cellular organisms is that viruses can't reproduce on their own.
 They must enter a cell of a living organism in order to make new copies of themselves.

-Although a virus has a simpler structure than a cell, it can't be called a simple entity.
+Although a virus has a simpler structure than a cell, it's still impressive.
 It has the amazing ability to trick the cells that it infects.
-A virus not only passes through the protective membrane surrounding a cell but also stimulates the cell to make new viruses instead of its own products.
-These viruses then destroy or damage the cell as they enter the outside world.
+It not only passes through the protective membrane surrounding a cell but also stimulates it to make virions (viral nucleic acid surrounded by a capsid, or individual virus particles) instead of its own products.
+The virions then destroy or damage the cell as they enter the outside world.

 The "goal" of a virus is to send its nucleic acid into a cell.
-The nucleic acid contains genes that encode the instructions for making new virus particles.
+The nucleic acid contains genes that encode the instructions for making new virions.

 Viruses seem to have three ways of accomplishing their goal.
-Each method requires a virus to bind to receptor proteins on the cell membrane before they enter the cell.
+Each method requires a virion to bind to receptor proteins on the cell membrane before an infection begins.